DebzDK/guess-the-language/README.md

     Wikipedia has an unofficial public API called ['MediaWiki'](https://www.mediawiki.org/wiki/API:Main_page) and a [wiki](https://en.wikipedia.org/wiki/List_of_languages_by_the_number_of_countries_in_which_they_are_recognized_as_an_official_language) containing this information.
 The two together, plus some algorithm to extract the desired data for a given language, could've provided this information but it isn't verified and appears to be outdated.
 I couldn't find another source so I chose not to implement this feature.

+* Ability to read out translated sentences

+    It would have been pretty fun for the game to also read out the translated sentence as a kind of audio hint for a user while playing the game.
+This could have been implemented using the [gTTs Python library](https://github.com/pndurette/gTTS) which caters for most of the languages the DeepL Translator API supports.

-* Writing sentences and their translations to a new text file or the existing text file (if one is provided)
+* ~~Writing sentences and their translations to a new text file or the existing text file (if one is provided)~~

-    This would allow for some level of persistence for a user who is genuinely interested in languages to keep a log of their translations.
+    ~~This would allow for some level of persistence for a user who is genuinely interested in languages to keep a log of their translations.~~

 ## Languages and technologies used